Table of Contents

 The West has proven that it does not have friends or enemies.
 It has only one enemy – anyone who stands in the way of its material interests.
 Oppressive Governments, Religious Extremists, Nazis, Communists or anyone else are not the enemies of the West.
 If they serve the interests (of the West) they are friends.
 If they oppose those interests they are enemies.
 In other words, they have zero principles – Bashar al-Assad, Syrian President.

-Given below are some regime change operations and proxy wars instigated and supported by the U.S and its western allies.
+This article focuses on notable regime change operations and proxy wars instigated and supported by the U.S and its Western vassal states.

 The Korean War began in 1950 when North Korea invaded South Korea.
 The Soviet Union and China supported North Korea, while the United States and its allies supported South Korea.
 The war ended with an armistice in 1953.